Artificial sugars to enhance disease diagnosis and treatment accuracy

 The crucial role of sugars

-They found that some of the fluorine-containing sugars they prepared could be used to detect specifically the cholera toxin – a harmful protein produced by bacteria – meaning they could be used in simple, low-cost tests, similar to lateral flow tests, widely used for pregnancy testing and during the COVID-19 pandemic.
+They discovered that some of the fluorine-containing sugars they prepared could be used to detect specifically the cholera toxin – a harmful protein produced by bacteria – meaning they could be used in simple, low-cost tests, similar to lateral flow tests, widely used for pregnancy testing and during the COVID-19 pandemic.

 Artificial “fluoro-sugars”

-Speaking about Imperial's role in the research, Dr Yan Liu, head of Imperial’s Carbohydrate Microarray Facility, said "In this consortium project, our group led the interaction screening analyses using our state-of-the-art glycan microarray system.
+Speaking about Imperial's role in the research, Dr Yan Liu, head of Imperial’s Carbohydrate Microarray Facility, said “In this consortium project, our group led the interaction screening analyses using our state-of-the-art glycan microarray system.
 Our platform revealed distinctive ‘interaction codes’ for various glycan-binding proteins targeting the same natural glycan structure, thanks to our unique set of synthetic, fluorinated glycans.
+This approach uncovers new insights into glycan recognition, offering a level of precision that is not possible with natural glycans.
+Our findings have the potential to drive significant future translational applications in human health and disease.”

 Figure prepared by Kristian Hollie and Bruce Turnbull (University of Leeds) and Antonio di Maio (Imperial College London).